 This means B2B clients automatically visit your website when they browse for products – a key first step in the purchasing process.
 The algorithms that search engines use are becoming more sophisticated every month.
 To be effective, content needs to be well written, informative and keyword rich – a tough balancing act.

 Inbound marketing experts have the writing skills and technical ability to satisfy the demands of clients and search engine algorithms alike.

 Businesses thrive if they can create long-lasting relationships with key clients.
 With a base of clients who know your brand and are willing to make repeat purchases, businesses can secure a strong position in their market niche.

 Inbound marketing focuses on Customer Relationship Management (CRM) at all stages of the process.
 Firstly, lead nurturing is critical.
 Before clients have even seen your website, they can be encouraged to visit and learn about your services by setting up the right SEO strategy and raising visibility on social media sites and trade publications.

 When clients enter your site, a well designed ‘sales funnel’ can persuade them to sign up for regular e-mail updates.
-A solid blog will encourage them to visit your site on a regular basis, while a well presented catalogue will show off your product range.
+A solid blog will encourage them to visit your site regularly, while a well presented catalogue shows off your product range.
 The result is increased sales and an engaged, loyal customer base.